samarth00017/Online-Shopping-Analysis-Using-SQL/README.md

 # Online-Shopping-Analysis-Using-SQL
 Navigating The Future of Online Shopping: Dataset Exploration Using SQL.
+Extract fundamental insights from the dataset.
+List all unique cities where customers are located.
+Count the number of orders placed in 2017.
+Find the total sales for category.
+Calculate the percentage of orders that were paid in installments.
+Count the number of customers from each state.